In This Article

 Every mortgage loan involves a tension.
 Borrowers want fast approvals.
 Regulators want documented proof that every step followed the rules.
 When lenders prioritize speed, compliance gaps appear.
 When they prioritize compliance, borrowers leave for faster competitors.

 The numbers illustrate the pressure.
 TRID requires Loan Estimates within three business days.
 Fannie Mae requires cybersecurity incident reporting within 36 hours.
 State-level regulations keep adding requirements.
 Each one adds a step, a check, or a documentation requirement to the origination process.
+How Microsoft 365 helps lenders stay ahead of regulatory changes walks through how the M365 surface absorbs new rules without retooling the workflow.

 Speed-First Approach (Risk)